xmlet/XsdAsm/README.md

 ```

 <div align="justify">
-    This results in the creation of an Enum, <i>EnumTypeCommand</i>, as shown and the attribute will then receive an instance
+    This results in the creation of an <i>Enum</i>, <i>EnumTypeCommand</i>, as shown below.
+This means that any attribute that uses
+    this type will receive an instance of <i>EnumTypeCommand</i> instead of receiving a <i>String</i>.
+This guarantees at
-    of <i>EnumTypeCommand</i>, ensuring only allowed values are used.
+    compile time that only the allowed set of values are passed to the respective attribute.
     <br />
     <br />
 </div>